Getting to Know MagicBands

 How Do I Get a MagicBand?

-Guests who reside in the United States and will be staying at a Walt Disney World Resort Hotel can purchase MagicBands during the resort booking process (via the Disney World website) and have them shipped their homes prior to their travel, assuming that the reservation is made at least ten days prior to check-in.
+Guests who reside in the United States and will be staying at a Walt Disney World Resort Hotel can purchase MagicBands during the resort booking process (via the Disney World website) and have them shipped to their homes prior to their travel, assuming that the reservation is made at least ten days prior to check-in.
 There may be a price break for buying a MagicBand when you are making a WDW hotel reservation, this is typically a $10 discount per band, but is sometimes a bit more.
 The other advantage to pre-ordering MagicBands is that they will have your name printed in them on the back of the puck.

 Additionally, anyone can buy a MagicBand via the DisneyStore website.
 MagicBands are also sold at gift shops in every Disney World hotel and at several shops within each of the Disney World theme parks.
 Note that you can save a little on the price of a MagicBand if you have something like an Annual Pass or cast member discount.